-The first four sections of Privy Academy have been focused on why it’s important to focus on on-site conversion and building some basic campaigns to help turn your site visitors into contacts and customers.
-But we haven’t yet talked about what to send them once they sign up.
+The first four sections of Privy Academy focused on why on-site conversion is important and how to build some basic campaigns to help turn your site visitors into contacts and customers.
+But we haven’t yet talked about what to do with them once they sign up.

-Sending an autoresponder welcome email when someone signs up for your list is an often overlooked, but incredibly important moment in starting the relationship between you and your new subscriber.
-They have just signified that they are interested in what you do or sell and this is your first chance to make a great impression beyond your website.
-Yet many people either don’t send a welcome message or put minimal effort into it’s design and content.
+Sending an autoresponder welcome email when someone signs up for your list is an often overlooked but incredibly important moment in starting the relationship between you and your new subscriber.
+They just told you that they're interested in what you do or sell and this is your first chance to make a great impression beyond your website.
+Yet many people either don’t send a welcome message or put minimal effort into the design and content.

 Whether you are sending your autoresponder through Privy or your email service provider, you’ll accomplish three goals:

 You’ve confirmed their submission worked.
 Nothing is worse than filling out a form for something valuable and not knowing if it went through!